 While Durga Pooja is the greatest festival in Kolkata, Mumbai too has several pooja pandals which engage Bollywood personalities as well as the common man.

 Autorickshaws in Suburbs

 I had stopped at the traffic signal to turn to MIDC Central Avenue.
 I took out my camera to shoot the traffic at the road junction.
 You can see a red BEST bus and a couple of autos.
-You can see the rear view mirror of a bike which had stopped next to me.
+The rear view mirror of a bike which had stopped next to me ia also visible.
 There are about 150,000 autos in the northern suburbs of Mumbai.

 Railway Station in Andheri

 Andheri is one of the busiest stations in Mumbai.
 It serves Western and Harbour lines of Mumbai Suburban Railway.
 It also connects with Line 1 of Mumbai Metro.

 This is a vigorous dance form.
 The dancers carry a small wooden instrument which produces a jingling sound when the dancers move.
 They dance to the beat of Dholki, a drum instrument, and wear colourful costumes.
 The dance is often a fitness drill in schools in Mumbai and elsewhere in Maharashtra.